 Select Edit> Snap Settings from the menu and make sure that Object Snaps are enabled.

-Resize each of the bottom plates so they snap to the outsides of the king studs.
+Select each of the bottom plates and resize each of them to your liking, making sure that they snap to the studs.

 Save your work, close the Wall Detail window, and create a Framing Overview to see the results.